dvanderweele/ART/README.md

-# Discussing An Adaptive Radix Tree in JavaScript Optimized for Range Queries over Compound Keys
+# How I Built An Index Faster Than Binary Search Trees and B-Trees: An Adaptive Radix Tree in JavaScript Optimized for Range Queries over Compound Keys

 Years ago in undergraduate, on a whim I read the essential piece on adaptive radix trees by Viktor Leis and friends (*The Adaptive Radix Tree:
 ARTful Indexing for Main-Memory Databases*).
 It was the first serious discussion on practical approaches to implementing a trie data structure that I'd ever encountered, and it launched a years' long obsession.